Mozammel Haque (Natore politician)

-Mozammel Haque (1955/1956 – 12 January 2023) was a Bangladesh Nationalist Party politician and the former Member of Parliament of Natore-4.
+Mozammel Haque (1955/1956 – 12 January 2023) was a Bangladesh Nationalist Party politician and a Jatiya Sangsad member representing the Natore-4 constituency during 2001–2006.

 Career

-Haque was elected to parliament from Natore-4 as a Bangladesh Nationalist Party candidate in 2001.
+Haque was elected to parliament from Natore-4 as a Bangladesh Nationalist Party (BNP) candidate in 2001.
 He received 111,626 votes while his nearest rival, Md.
 Abdul Quddus of the Awami League, received 79,450 votes.
-He was the president of Gurudaspur Upazila unit of Bangladesh Nationalist Party.
+He was the president of Gurudaspur Upazila unit of BNP.

-Haque contested the 2008 general election as a candidate of Bangladesh Nationalist Party but lost to Md.
-Abdul Quddus of the Awami League.
+Haque contested the 2008 general election as a candidate of Bangladesh Nationalist Party but lost to Quddus of the Awami League.
 Haque received 115,409 votes while Quddus received 160,549 votes.

 Haque boycotted the 2014 election along with the rest of Bangladesh Nationalist Party and Md.
 Abdul Quddus was elected unopposed from Natore-4.

 Haque was an alternate candidate of the Bangladesh Nationalist Party from Natore-4 in the 2018 general election.
 The nomination went to Abdul Aziz, chairman of Gurudaspur Upazila, who lost to Md.
 Abdul Quddus.